CCI-MOC/xdmod-cntr/XdmodAID.md

 This was mainn's constribution to this project.
 Currently it runs within the container that is built from the Docker.moc-xdmod docker file.
-It should be refactored to run in the python3.11 container like xdmod-openstack does.
+It should be refactored to run in the python3.11 container like xdmodopenstack does.

-What this script does is to make openshift look like a slurm cluster to xdmod.
+What this script does is to make OpenShift look like a slurm cluster to xdmod.
 The log files can be shreadded and ingested in the same manner

 My current recommendations (also in the issues),